eguezgustavo/app_logic_abstraction/README.md

 # Application logic abstraction
 This is a simple task list application.
-There are two entry points, a flask application and a cli application.
-The main idea of this respository is to ilustrate how application logic should be abstracted of the implementation.
+There are three entry points, a flask application, a cli application and a console application.
+The main idea of this respository is to ilustrate how application logic should be abstracted from the implementation.

 To run the flask app execute:
 ```